Tips for Mickey’s Not So Scary Halloween Party 2019

 The pumpkins are out at Magic Kingdom and that can only mean one thing, it’s time for Mickey’s Not-So-Scary!
 This was our first year attending and we had so much frightful fun.
 Here are my tips for visiting Mickey’s Not So Scary Halloween Party with little kids.

-Disney kindly invited my family to enjoy this event.
+This post was originally published in September 2018 and has been completely revamped and updated for accuracy and comprehensiveness.
+Disney invited my family to enjoy this event.
 All opinions expressed are my own.

-While the party doesn’t start until 7pm, you can enter the park as early as 4pm.
-If you are an Annual Passholder, you can book FastPass+ reservations from 4-6pm to maximize your time.
+While Mickey’s Not So Scary Halloween Party doesn’t start until 7pm, you can enter the park as early as 4pm.
+If you are an Annual Passholder, you can book FastPass+ reservations in advanced from 4-6pm to maximize your time.
 This is also an ideal time to grab something savory to eat to keep from wasting party hours sitting in a restaurant.
 But don’t fill up because there are plenty of treats too!

 Take Photos & Meet Characters

 There are so many fun photo opportunities, especially when it comes to rare character meet and greets.
 Upon arrival, you’ll be directed to the right through a separate event entrance instead of walking straight down Main Street.
 This helps avoid traffic jams as other guests are exiting the park.
 Along this stretch there are lots of photo ops with fun props and magic shots.

 Meeting rare characters is especially unique to this event and there are LOTS to meet!
 It’s impossible to see all of these characters in just one night.
 Many of the wait times can be 1-2 hours.
 My advice is to pick a few must-do’s and build those into your plan for the night.
 Here’s a list of characters you can meet:

 - Mickey Mouse at Town Square Theater